 4) Engage Your Followers and Pay Attention to Them.

-Simply claiming to have XYZ amounts of followers on a social media platform does not automatically qualify you as an influencer.
+Simply claiming to have XYZ amounts of followers on a social media platform does not automatically qualify you as a celebrity influencer.
 Real influencers cut across all walks of life and include ordinary individuals like bloggers, vloggers, YouTubers, Instagrammers, Twitter users, etc.

-For them to become influential, these people need to understand how to use different platforms effectively.
+These people must understand how to use different platforms effectively to become influential.
 Therefore most influencers have to stay engaged with their community 24/7.
-It helps build trust by showing the followers that this influencer is a genuine person and their friend, not just some fantasy-unattainable-online-celebrity.
+It helps build trust by showing the followers that this influencer is a genuine person and friend, not just some fantasy-unattainable-online-celebrity.

 5) As an Influencer, You WILL Be Criticised.